Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

   * Skill 'Cthulhu Mythos' is defined in the lang.json.
   * Max SAN is calculated as 99-Cthlhu Mythos.
   * Auto calc can be bypassed in the same way as the other attributes.
-* First implementation of CoC7 links for chatmessages and sheet editors.
+* First implementation of CoC7 links for chatmessages and sheet editors (NPC, Journal entries...).
   * Format of link is @coc7.TYPE_OF_REQUEST[OPTIONS]{TEXT_TO_DISPLAY}
     * TYPE_OF_REQUEST :
-      * 'sanloss' : trigger a san check, upon failure will propose to deduct the corresponding SAN.
+      * 'sanloss': trigger a san check, upon failure will propose to deduct the corresponding SAN.
-      * 'check' : trigger a check depending on the options.
+      * 'check': trigger a check depending on the options.
+      * 'item': trigger use of a weapon.
+Only items of type weapon can be triggered.
     * OPTIONS: [] = optional, __*default*__
       * sanloss:
         * sanMax: max SAN loss